 - Vitamin B12: essential for the production of red blood cells that carry oxygen to the hair shaft, vitamin B12 plays a pivotal part in preventing hair loss.

 - Vitamin D: known for boosting our immune systems and promoting healthy skin and bones, vitamin D also helps create new hair follicles.
-As such, a lack of vitamin D can result in hair loss as new follicles aren’t created.
+As such, a lack of vitamin D can result in hair loss as new follicles aren’t made.

 - Vitamin E: an antioxidant that’s known for its hydrating powers for the skin, vitamin E plays a vital role in your hair — helping to build a protective layer on your scalp that ensures your hair stays healthy and hydrated.